 A LOOK AT THE PRESENT

-In addition to my primary Web Design and SEO business and various side projects, most recently I worked as an IT Manager in Anchorage, Alaska for a company called Alaska Pump and Supply (A DXP Company).
+In addition to my primary Web Design and SEO business and various side projects, I recently worked as an IT Manager in Anchorage, Alaska for a company called Alaska Pump and Supply (A DXP Company).
 Over the nearly 5 years I was with them, I performed a bit of everything including (but not limited to): projects management, web design, graphics design, advertising & marketing, budgeting, purchasing, networking, end user IT support, vendor management, safety coordination and more.
 I am always open to new opportunities that will challenge me.

 A LOOK TO THE FUTURE